Rshokar/trucking-app/README.md

 3. Type: `cd trucking-app-flask`
 4. Type: `.venv\Scripts\activate`
 5. (.venv) should appear on the left side command line line.
-6. Type: `pip install -r requirements.txt`
+6. Type: `pip3 install -r requirements.txt`
+   - You should have python 3+ installed
 7. packages should be installed
 8. Type: `python -m flask run`